- Home

 What you can do

 If you have money in a fixed rate savings account and you think you could do better elsewhere, check what the penalties are for closing your account.
-In some cases it may just be a few months’ interest and you may be better off moving your money to an account paying higher returns.
-As mentioned you can find the current best fixed rate savings rates in our guide Fixed rate savings bonds explained.
+In some cases, it may just be a few months’ interest, and you may be better off moving your money to an account paying higher returns.

 Your pension

-If you’re approaching retirement and considering using some or all of your pension savings to buy an annuity to provide you with an income, then the fact that interest rates have been reduced definitely won’t be music to your ears.
+If you’re approaching retirement and considering using some or all of your pension savings to buy an annuity to provide you with an income, the rate hold is positive, as when rates are higher, this usually means you’ll get more for your money than previously.

 Your mortgage

-The Bank’s decision to cut the base rate will be a huge relief for countless homeowners, many of whom are facing a sharp jump in their monthly payments when their fixed rate deals come to an end.
+The Bank’s decision to hold the base rate at 3.75% will come as a relief to homeowners, many of whom are facing a sharp jump in their monthly payments when their fixed rate deals come to an end.

-You can find out more about remortgaging in our article Should I remortgage now? and why mortgage rates move even when the base rate has stayed the same in our guide What are swap rates and how do they affect my mortgage?
+If your current mortgage deal is finishing soon, you can find out about remortgaging in our article Five good reasons to remortgage now.
+Learn why mortgage rates move even when the base rate has stayed the same in our guide What are swap rates and how do they affect my mortgage?

 What you can do

-If you’re on a fixed rate mortgage, the base rate reduction won’t have any impact on your monthly mortgage costs – for now.
-If you’re on a standard variable rate, you may want to remortgage to a cheaper deal if you can find one.
-You may also want to start looking round for a new deal now if your current mortgage deal is due to end in the next few months, as you can usually secure your next mortgage three to six months before you want it to begin.
+If you’re on a standard variable rate (SVR), you should remortgage to a cheaper deal if possible, as SVRs are usually the most expensive mortgage rates.
+You might also want to start looking around for a new deal now if your current mortgage deal is due to end in the next few months, as you can usually secure your next mortgage three to six months before you want it to begin.

 If you’re planning to remortgage and are looking for a place to start, we have a mortgage affordability calculator, which will give you a rough estimate of what you might be able to afford, based on current market conditions.